gamemanual0/gm0/source/docs/software/tutorials/vision.rst

 Sample OpModes for TensorFlow being used for pixel detection (CENTERSTAGE) can be found `here <https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Sample-OpMode-for-TFOD>`__ (Blocks), and a Java example can be found `here <https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Java-Sample-OpMode-for-TFOD>`__.

-FIRST has released a tool called FTC-ML to train your own TensorFlow Lite model for detecting custom objects.
+*FIRST*\ |reg| has released a tool called FTC-ML to train your own TensorFlow Lite model for detecting custom objects.
 Details about FTC-ML can be found `on FTC Docs <https://ftc-docs.firstinspires.org/ftc_ml/index.html>`_.

 AprilTags
 ^^^^^^^^^